Dix206/flutter_admin_tool/README.md

 The `id` of every `FlatAttributeStructure` inside a `FlatObjectStructure` has to be unique.
 Its needed to identify a `FlatAttributeValue` inside a `FlatObjectValue` which are needed in the crud functions of a `FlatObjectStructure`.
 Every `FlatAttributeStructure` can be validated so that it will only be possible to pass a valid value.
 Just set the `validator` for that.
 If the user passed value is not valid the `invalidValueErrorMessage` will be displayed.
 So you can also handle the error message.
 By default every `FlatAttributeStructure` is required.
 You can set the parameter `isOptional` to true if also null values should be possible.
 If the attribute is required and not set, the `invalidValueErrorMessage` will be displayed.
-Flutter Flat has many pre defined `FlatAttributeStructure` elements.
+Flat has many pre defined `FlatAttributeStructure` elements.
 Here is a list of every existing element:

 ### FlatAttributeString